jci-metasys/tutorial-csharp/lesson2/README.md

 ```

 What we are doing is making the call just like we did in Program 1.
 But we know
 that we are going to get a redirect, and we know that the response will have a
-Location header of the actualy URL we need to use.
+Location header of the actual URL we need to use.
 So the second call uses that URL.

 ## Handle the redirect on a call to alarms